Mathematical Imaging Methods for Mitosis Analysis in Live-Cell Phase Contrast Microscopy

 Inspired by works on image compression borrowing ideas from diffusion inpainting, we developed a variational model enforcing sparsity of the divergence of a vector field related to the gradient of the underlying image.
 We further investigated this sparse regulariser in the context of image denoising and extended it, eventually proposing a novel unified regulariser based on four natural vector field operators: the curl, the divergence and both components of the shear.
 We show that our model generalises well-established TV-type first- and second-order regularisers.

 E.-M. Brinkmann, M. Burger, JSG.
 Unified Models for Second-Order TV-Type Regularisation in Imaging – A New Perspective Based on Vector Operators.
-Submitted, 2018. (arXiv)
+Journal of Mathematical Imaging and Vision, 2018. (article) (arXiv)

 E.-M. Brinkmann, M. Burger, JG.
 Regularization with Sparse Vector Fields: From Image Compression to TV-Type Reconstruction.
 In Scale Space and Variational Methods in Computer Vision, pages 191-202.
 Springer, 2015. (article) (arXiv)